riparino/domain-generator/README.md

 ## Acknowledgment

-This README was generated with the assistance of GPT, an AI language model by OpenAI.
+This README was generated with the assistance of GPT, an AI language model by OpenAI - specifically a variant modified using ollama.